ShayanDarabi/Book-Summaries/README.md

 For generating visual representations of book summaries, I utilized the `Stable Diffusion` model available on Hugging Face.
 Stable Diffusion is a deep learning, text-to-image model released in 2022 based on diffusion techniques.
 It is considered to be a part of the ongoing artifical intelligence boom.
 Although this model provides excellent results, it demands substantial hardware resources.
 Due to memory constraints, I resorted to the `Clipdrop` platform, allowing me to generate images using the Stable Diffusion API.

 # Results
-The generated image is available below.
+The first generated image is available below.
 Additionally, I provide some statistics regarding the dataset used for evaluation.
 <div align="center">
 <center><img src="https://github.com/ShayanDarabi/Book-Summaries/blob/master/firstGeneratedImage.png" alt="Image Description" style="width:50%;"/></center>
 </div>